 7 February 2019

-Austin Health was lucky enough to welcome the Hon Gabrielle Williams, Minister for Women, Prevention of Family Violence and Youth, as well as the Member for Ivanhoe, Anthony Carbines, to our Northern Centre Against Sexual Assault (NCASA) based at the Heidelberg Repatriation Hospital.
+Austin Health welcomed the Hon Gabrielle Williams, Minister for Women, Prevention of Family Violence and Youth, and the Member for Ivanhoe, Anthony Carbines, to our Northern Centre Against Sexual Assault (NCASA) based at the Heidelberg Repatriation Hospital.

 Staff had an in-depth discussion with the Minister about the work NCASA does promoting prevention and recovery from sexual assault.